markgrover/bdtc-hive/README.md

 <pre>
 <code>
 cd ~
+# Install git in case you don't already have it
+sudo yum install git
 git clone git://github.com/markgrover/bdtc-hive.git
-(This may take a minute because of the large datasets).
+# This may take a minute because of the large datasets
 </code>
 </pre>

 There are 2 datasets in the repo.

     a) The first dataset contains on-time flight performance data from 2008, originally released by [Research and Innovative Technology Administration (RITA)](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).
 The source of this dataset is http://stat-computing.org/dataexpo/2009/the-data.html.
 The dataset